tikonen/telephone_box_driver/firmware/telephone_box/README.md

 **`DIAL`**
 User has started to select a number.
 After selecting a digit the device returns to `WAIT` state.
 Stop playing line tone on first digit dial.
-Audio active but should not be used as it can confuse the logic counting dial pulses from the phone.
+Audio active and should not be used with high volume as it may confuse the logic counting the dial pulses from the phone.

 **`DIAL_ERROR`**
 Dialing failed.
 User must put phone back on-hook to reset the error.